Vheekey/uptime-domain-check/README.md

 ```

 #### Step 6: Configure .env and config for generic email
-In our .env file, we'll be adding another constant so our .env must have the following:
+In our .env file, we'll be adding another constant so our .env must contain the following:
 ```bash

     DB_DATABASE=monitoring